 Many seniors in our community are living on low-fixed-incomes, making unthinkable choices about how to stretch limited budgets, often sacrificing food in order to pay for rising health care and housing costs.
-The Redwood Empire Food Bank’s Senior Security programs ensure that 4,800 low-income seniors living in Sonoma, Lake, Mendocino, Humboldt, and Del Norte counties have access to a consistent source of healthy, fresh food every month of the year—food that supports vitality and independence.
+The Redwood Empire Food Bank’s Senior Basket program ensures that 5,400 low-income seniors living in Sonoma, Lake, Mendocino, Humboldt, and Del Norte counties have access to a consistent source of healthy, fresh food every month of the year—food that supports vitality and independence.
 Reaching thousands more through our network of partner organizations located throughout our service region, our Senior Security initiative meets the critical needs of our community’s most vulnerable elders.

 Whether facing an unexpected hardship or living on a fixed income, seniors in our community have monthly access to an abundance of quality produce and grocery items through Senior Basket.
 The consistent availability of vitamin-rich foods enables nutritional stability for some of the most vulnerable members of our community.

 Since seniors have been highly encouraged to shelter in place, we have transitioned many Senior Basket distributions to porch deliveries.
 Rather than seniors coming down to the community room for socialization, a cup of coffee and some mingling with friends and neighbors, they are asked to stay in their apartments and food is delivered to them.